asokraju/kristools/README.md

 # kristools: Custom Multi Agent Reingforcement Learning (MARL) for safety and stability.

-The code repository also contains tools for implementing custom MARL algorithms in systems described in Gym environments.
+The code repository contains tools for implementing custom MARL algorithms in systems described in Gym environments.
 These tools include basic implementations of Reinforcement Learning algorithms and gym environments, with a focus on systems with continuous state and action spaces.
 This also includes:

 [1] gym environments:
 - [DC-DC buck converter](rl/gym_env/buck.py)
 - [DC-DC boost converter](rl/gym_env/boost.py)